joycechau/SomeRecipes/docs/README.md

   * Create temp HeaderContainer
   * Create SessionForm components and session routes
   * Bootstrap currentUser
+* Add HeaderContainer

+### Phase 2: Profile Page (0.5 days)
+**Objective**: Users can view their profile page
+* Create ProfileContainer storing Header, SideBar, and SideBarSection

-### Phase 2: Recipes Model, API, and components (3 days)
+### Phase 3: Recipes Model, API, and components (2.5 days)

 **Objective**: Recipes can be created, read, edited, and destroyed through the API
 * Create recipes model and controller, add appropriate associations
 * Seed database with ~50 recipes and validate that associations work
 * Create Recipe util, actions, and reducer
-* Create RecipeIndexContainer, RecipeIndexItem, RecipeDetailContainer, and RecipeDetail
+* Create RecipeIndexContainer and RecipeIndexItem
-* Create Profile Container (add SideBar and SideBarSection)
+* Create RecipeDetailContainer and RecipeDetail
 * Create RecipeFormContainer and RecipeForm

-### Phase 3: Favorites (1 day)
+### Phase 4: Favorites and Searching (1 day)

-**Objective**: Users can add recipes to their favorites list and favorited recipes can be displayed on profile page
+**Objective**: Users can add recipes to their favorites list and favorited recipes can be displayed on profile page.
+Users can also search for specific results.
+* Favorites
   * Create favorites model and controller, add appropriate associations
   * Seed database with ~25 favorites and validate that associations work
   * Add favorites button to RecipeIndexItem and allow users to view favorites on profile page
+* Search
+  * Add Home logo to HeaderContainer
+  * Add SearchContainer, SearchBar, and SearchButton to Header
+  * Adjust Util to allow search params
+  * Create SearchResultsContainer

-### Phase 4: Reviews Model, API, and components (2 days)
+### Phase 5: Reviews Model, API, and components (2 days)

 **Objective**:  Reviews can be created, edited, and destroyed through the API
 * Create reviews model and controller, add appropriate associations